arm/remoteproc-runtime/docs/OCI_COMPLIANCE.md

 ## Overview

-The Remoteproc Runtime is an OCI-compliant runtime optimized for embedded system requirements rather than general-purpose containerization.
-It is designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
-While it implements the core OCI runtime operations, it differs significantly from traditional container runtimes in several fundamental ways.
+Remoteproc Runtime is designed for deploying firmware to auxiliary processors (remote processors) in embedded systems via the Linux remoteproc framework.
+While aligns as closely to the OCI runtime specification as possible, the inherent constraints of loading firmware onto a remote processor means it differs from traditional container runtimes in several fundamental ways.

 ## Purpose and Context